RemiNelson/vintage-embroidery-machine-serial-bridge/README.md

 ## What USB hardware this expects

+This is the literal USB to serial converter cable I bought & am using (just a regular amazon link): https://a.co/d/0b2mW4lH

 This script does **not** talk to the card reader/writer directly over USB.
 It talks to a **USB-to-serial adapter** — specifically, one built around the **Prolific PL2303G** chipset — that sits in between: